Nedupelekwa/SQL-QUERIES-FOR-A-BASEBALL-SPORT-ANALYSIS/README.md

 The MS EXCEL datasets of the game existed in separate sheets.
-These were gathered, cleaned, used to, insights were gleaned on specific aspects of the game using MS SQL queries.
+These were gathered, cleaned, insights were gleaned on specific aspects of the game using MS SQL queries.
 The about 20 queries used and results are documented in MS Word format.